 Justice 4 Workers is currently advocating for reform in the following areas that are significantly impacting upon Queensland Police;

-- Legislative changes to the Workers’ Compensation and Rehabilitation Act 2003 (Qld), in particular the exclusion clause set out in s.32 (5) of the Act, as well as making decision makers legislatively accountable for maladministration
+- Legislative changes to the Workers’ Compensation and Rehabilitation Act 2003 (Qld), in particular the exclusion clause set out in s.32 (5) of the Act, as well as making decision makers legislatively accountable for maladministration.
+Further desired changes include removal of the 6 month time limit for lodging a workers’ compensation claim for a psychological injury due to the fluctuating nature of psychological injuries and often delayed onset of symptoms and diagnosis.

 - A Royal Commission, into the deficiencies of the Queensland workers’ compensation system with a view to bringing about improved processes

-- A Royal Commission into reports of organisational issues within the Queensland Police Service, including the treatment of injured workers, bullying and allegations of corruption
+- A Royal Commission into the Queensland Police Service, including the treatment of injured workers, bullying, internal disciplinary system, abuse of power, and allegations of corruption

 - Improved injury management processes within the Queensland Police Service